Test environment

 Successful payment

-- Register a transaction via the API with valid data.
+- Register a transaction through the API with valid data, or use a test value for the success scenario.

-- The customer is redirected to the payment gateway.
+- The customer is redirected to the payment gateway, or for a white-label integration the API response confirms registration.

-- After approving the payment - the IPN is sent to your endpoint with the
+- After payment approval, an IPN reaches your endpoint with the

 paidstatus. - The customer is redirected to